Yalies/Yalies/README.md

 - Backend host: Google Cloud Run
 	- Cloud Run auto-scales, so we don't pay anything when there's no traffic and the site stays up when there's lots of traffic
 - Frontend host: Firebase Hosting (with [experimental Next.js deployment](https://firebase.google.com/docs/hosting/frameworks/nextjs))
+- Search host: Searchly
+	- Searchly was the cheapest Elasticsearch host we could find
 - Scraper host: Google Compute Engine
 	- We can turn on and off the Compute Engine instance to save money when the scraper's not running